-Lloyd Lofthouse served in the Vietnam War as a U.S. Marine and lives near San Francisco with his wife and family with a second home in Shanghai, China.
+Lloyd Lofthouse served in the Vietnam War as a U.S. Marine and lives near San Francisco.
 As a former Marine, Lloyd earned a BA in Journalism and an MFA in writing.

 Lloyd’s first novel (1st edition), My Splendid Concubine, was self-published December 2007 and earned honorable mentions in general fiction from the 2008 London Book Festival, the 2009 Hollywood Book Festival and the 2009 San Francisco Book Festival.